I have been at this a while, starting in 2005. Oh, and Happy Saint Patrick Day too. â˜˜ï¸ âŒ¨ï¸â˜˜ï¸

-11 14 years ago this Saint Patrick’s day that I started writing here, and it all started with the exciting First Entry, that started me on writing for 11 years (so far).
-That first post was very much just me seeing how the whole thing worked, and I have learned so many valuable things over the years from writing here.
+11, 15 years ago (i.e. 2005), this Saint Patrick’s day, that I started writing here, and it all started with the exciting First Entry that started me writing for 11 many years.
+That first post was very much me seeing how the whole thing worked, and I have learned so many valuable things over the years from writing here.

 - A Script for Customer Retention was simply me trying to make it easier for folks to get a better deal with whatever service company you are dealing with.
-It is interesting seeing the comments from the folks in the service industry ridiculing the whole thing, did I hit a nerve?
+The comments from the folks in the service industry ridiculing the whole thing, were interesting, did I hit a nerve?

-- CRA Child Disability Benefit (How To) is a post I wrote hoping to help folks, and it does seem to have helped, so if I write nothing else, this one post is the one I will point to as being some good that I did.
+- CRA Child Disability Benefit (How To) is a post I wrote hoping to help folks.
+It does seem to have helped, so if I write nothing else, this one post is the one I will point to as being some good that I did.
 As usual all I did was write down what my wife did (always good content).

 - The Cost of Cheques a great deal of my writing is me ranting about things that have pissed me off, and this one is a classic example, and it even includes a hand drawn flow chart (written on a napkin).

-- How Do I Retire at 35 ? is another interesting one, where it is me commenting on the folks who seem to think that you can actually “retire” at 35.
+- How Do I Retire at 35 ?
+Me commenting on the folks who seem to think that you can actually “retire” at 35.
 What the hell are you going to do the rest of your life?
 Crochet?
 Seriously folks, you simply change to a lesser (or no) paying vocation at that age.

 - Quicken 2015 Canadian Edition is popular because it seems to show up when folks do Quicken software searches on line, it shows up.
 I asked Quicken for a copy to review for this year, but never heard anything back.
 I suspect I may be leaving the Quicken lovers society soon (stay tuned).